SenseNet/docs.sensenet.com/content/tutorials/content/manage-content-dotnet.md

   }
 }
 ```
-The type used in the strongly typed model's property.
-Note that the property name are modified declaratively.
+The type used in the strongly typed model's property could be the following.

+> Note that the property names are modified declaratively.

 ```csharp
 private class CustomPropertyType
 {